GoogleChrome/web.dev/src/site/content/en/blog/profiling-web-audio-apps-in-chrome/index.md

 Access the panel by opening the **Main Menu** of DevTools, then go to **More tools** > **WebAudio**.

-{% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/t2eX431PTio5oOFkmOtR.jpg", alt="Screen shot showing how to open WebAudio panel in Chrome DevTools.", width="800", height="423",class="w-screenshot w-screenshot--filled" %}
+{% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/t2eX431PTio5oOFkmOtR.jpg", alt="Screen shot showing how to open WebAudio panel in Chrome DevTools.", width="800", height="423" %}

-{% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/HBdc8LHEgIRHkHUJdtBq.png", alt="Screen shot of WebAudio panel in Chrome DevTools.", width="595", height="299",class="w-screenshot w-screenshot--filled" %}
+{% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/HBdc8LHEgIRHkHUJdtBq.png", alt="Screen shot of WebAudio panel in Chrome DevTools.", width="595", height="299" %}

 This tab shows information about running instances of `BaseAudioContext`.
 Use it to see how the web audio renderer is performing on the page.